 WHS Physical Education (One Year)

 The physical education program in P.E.
-I is to provide students with the opportunities to develop an optimal level of physical fitness through the use of psychomotor development activities, cardiovascular activities, flexibility exercises, strength training, and wellness education.
-The major activities of focus will be volleyball, dance, fitness lab, self-defense, pickleball, hockey, soccer, badminton, and swimming.
-This course meets the first year of the WHS Physical Education graduation requirement (10 credits).
-All 9th grade students will be enrolled in PE I. Students not earning a passing grade in PE I must repeat PE I.
+I provides students with the opportunities to develop an optimal level of physical fitness through psychomotor development activities, cardiovascular activities, flexibility exercises, strength training, and wellness education.
+The primary focus activities will be volleyball, dance, fitness lab, self-defense, pickleball, hockey, soccer, badminton, and swimming.
+This course meets the WHS Physical Education graduation requirement's first-year requirement (10 credits).
+All 9th-grade students will be enrolled in PE I. Students not earning a passing grade in PE I must repeat PE I.

 PHYSICAL EDUCATION ELECTIVES

 The following courses meet the second and third year WHS Physical Education elective graduation requirements (20 credits).
-The prerequisite for all PE elective courses is successful completion of PE I. An athletic waiver will waive up to two semesters of the third year Physical Education requirement.
-Two seasons of sport participation is equal to one semester of elective P.E.
-The credits needed for graduation remains at 250; however, the student may waive the PE elective course and select a new elective course in another department.
-Varsity athletes will be required to be enrolled in a weights conditioning class.
+The prerequisite for all PE elective courses is successful completion of PE I. An athletic waiver will waive up to two semesters of the third-year Physical Education requirement.
+Two seasons of sport participation equals one semester of elective P.E.
+The credits needed for graduation remain at 250; however, the student may waive the PE elective course and select a new elective course in another department.
+Varsity athletes will be required to be enrolled in a weight conditioning class.
 For further information, please contact the Counseling Center.
-Students may also use Theatre Dance I, II, III and IV as a P.E. elective course.
+Students may also use Theatre Dance I, II, III, and IV as a P.E. elective course.
 Aerospace Science Drill may only be taken once to fulfill the PE elective requirement.
 Please check the Graduation Verification Petition in this handbook to help you determine your graduation needs.

 ATHLETIC FITNESS